allip/odoo-community/allip_digits_2f_authentication/doc/index.rst

    :align: center

 |
--  Search for the module.
-Ex-Search: Authentication
+-  Search for the "All-IP Two-Factor" in the module list.

 -  List of authentication apps could be seen